By: Dina DiMaggio, MD, FAAP

 These are sometimes called baby nests, docks, pods, loungers, rockers, or nappers.
 Infant positioners and inclined sleepers have been popular items on baby registry lists for years.
 But until mid-2022, these products are not regulated and have no safety standards.

 says that sleep products that incline more than 10 degrees are not safe.
 Soft and plush sleep surfaces are also dangerous.
 Inclined sleepers allow babies to sleep at a 30-degree angle.
 Infants placed in these products may fall asleep in a chin-to-chest position, which can restrict their airway.
 They can also roll out of the devices and become trapped under them.
 Inclined sleepers have been tied to at least 94 deaths.

 With sleep positioners, babies can suffocate after rolling onto their stomachs since they can't lift their heads.
 The soft padding can make it difficult to breathe if a baby's face presses against it.

 Crib bumpers were long considered staples of nursery décor.
 They were originally intended to cushion babies from the crib slats.
 Crib bumpers are dangerous because of the risk of suffocation, entrapment, and strangulation.
 Plus, older babies may use the bumpers to stand on and climb out of the crib, creating a fall risk.
-Crib bumpers have been linked to at least 83 infant deaths in the past 30 years.
+Crib bumpers have been linked to more than 100 infant deaths during the past 30 years.

 In addition to traditional padded bumpers, stores now sell mesh bumpers and vertical crib liners.
 But even these can get loose and become a strangulation risk.
 Babies can also get trapped between them and the crib mattress.